|AVAILABLE API VERSION|

 uiapi field is of

 RecordQuery type and gives you access to all object types your Salesforce user has access to.
-Only objects supported by the UI API are available for querying.
+Only objects supported by UI API are available for querying.

-Access to supported objects and fields on those objects is controlled by the current user's object-level and field-level permissions.
+Access to supported objects and fields on those objects is controlled by the context user's object-level and field-level permissions.
 That is, an object is accessible if the user has the right permissions, and the object is either on the supported object list or is a custom object.

 RecordQuery type has one field for each object type accessible to the user.
 Only

 after- Returns the results after the given cursor.
 See Paginate Results.

 first- Returns the first n results.
 See Paginate Results.

 orderBy- Orders the query using a specified field.
 See Order Results.

 scope- An enumeration of the possible scopes that are defined for the object type.
 Provide this argument to filter the result set to records that have the specified scope.
 Relay Record Connections don’t have a

 scopeargument, as child relationships can’t be filtered by a scope.